Kalichuza/ninjaAdminScripts/Windows-ImageDeployment/README.md

 Here’s a complete guide to creating a bootable USB drive using OSDCloud and Windows Configuration Designer (WCD) to install the NinjaOne agent during the Windows provisioning process.
 This guide includes all the corrected and necessary steps:

 ### **Step 1: Prepare Your Environment**

+**Skipping The OOBE Using unattend.xml**
+- You could use the below cookbook:
 [Unattennded install xml Generator:](https://schneegans.de/windows/unattend-generator/)

+- You could also use the included file in this repo.
+Here’s a clear list of all the values in the `unattend.xml` file that you will need to customize:

+### Customization Instructions:
+1. Replace `examplepassword123` with your desired user password.
+2. Replace `ExampleUser` with the desired username.
+3. Replace `Primary User Account` with a description for the user account (optional).
+4. Replace `John Doe` with the registered owner name.
+5. Replace `ExampleCorp` with the registered organization name (optional).

+This ensures that the `unattend.xml` is tailored to your specific deployment needs.
 #### **Install Prerequisites**
 1. **Windows Assessment and Deployment Kit (ADK)**:
    - Download and install the Windows ADK from the [official Microsoft site](https://learn.microsoft.com/en-us/windows-hardware/get-started/adk-install).